Niftory Docs

 Was this helpful?

 The final core capability of the sample app is the ability to transfer NFTs to users.
-This is accomplished via the mutation, which:
+This is accomplished via the transfer mutation, which:

 • Takes in the ID of the NFT or NFTModel to transfer